OXIRACETAM VS PRAMIRACETAM: DOSAGE, SIDE EFFECTS AND BENEFITS

 OXIRACETAM VS PRAMIRACETAM: INTRODUCTION

 These nootropics, through a wide variety of differing mechanisms of action are able to enhance memory recall, cognition and concentration on tasks at hand, particularly in people who suffer from conditions like dementia, Alzheimer’s disease, other forms of neurodegeneration and even in instances of brain trauma.
 Although oxiracetam and pramiracetam benefits people with these conditions, it is very popular amongst college students, entrepreneurs, and professionals.
 Research has determined that the majority of nootropics are non-toxic, shown to be beneficial, and carry few if any side effects.
 Considering research into these drugs has been consistent since the 1960s, there are still some aspects regarding nootropics that remain a mystery to experts.
-Nootropics, like many drugs and supplements, may not affect every individual in an equal manner even with identical doses of the same substance.
+Nootropics, like many drugs, may not affect every individual in an equal manner even with identical doses of the same substance.
 Nevertheless, the majority of research that either has been completed or is ongoing shows Racetams as being both positive and promising.
 Two of the better-known nootropics are Oxiracetam and Pramiracetam; understanding how they are similar and different requires a closer comparison.

 OXIRACETAM VS PRAMIRACETAM: TWO RACETAMS